NVandenBossche/salesforce-iam-flows/README.md

 -   CLIENT_ID=<your_client_id>
 -   CLIENT_SECRET=<your_client_secret>
 -   BASE_URL=<your_mydomain_url>
--   CALLBACK_URL= set to the same URL added to your connected app
+-   CALLBACK_URL= the Callback URL you added to your connected app
 -   USERNAME=<your_Salesforce_username>
 -   PERSIST=false